 Utility 1 Bus: Signal selected on the utility 1 bus.
-On the cross-point control block, press the [1-ROW UTIL1] button in the cross-point Flexi Pad, then select a signal using the cross-point buttons in the 1st row.
+On the cross-point control block, press delegation button [UTL1] on the cross-point pad and select a signal using the cross-point buttons in the 1st row/ 2nd row.